I bet you’ve seen more World War I movies than you think you have.

 We enjoyed the fantastic aerial shots by intrepid pilots in The Flyboys‘ bi-planes.

-I liked Wings better as a (silent) movie, perhaps because I knew they used pilots from the actual war (the movie was filmed about ten years after the end of the war).
+I liked Wings better as a (silent) movie.
+The director used pilots from the actual war.
+(He filmed the movie about ten years after the end of the war).

-Similarly, The Battle of the Somme film was shot by Pathe in 1916, before the end of the war and with another major battle to come at the Somme River Valley.
+Similarly, The Battle of the Somme film was shot by Pathe in 1916.
+Filmed before the end of the war, Another major battle came in the Somme River Valley the next year.

 That film haunted–because many of the men depicted, real soldiers, died there months later.

-Anybody who loves Humphrey Bogart–who served in the Navy during WWI–may be surprised to discover The African Queen was set during WWI and involved blowing up a Germany ship in the middle of an African lake!
+Humphrey Bogart–who served in the Navy during WWI–starred in The African Queen, during WWI.
+The story involved blowing up a German ship in the middle of an African lake!

 You can see an entire list of World War I movies here.